 A cardholder finds an online shop/service provider, chooses a product/service, and puts it into a shopping card.
 To complete a purchase, they need to enter the card information.
 That’s when they face a payment gateway.

 A payment gateway is a service used to check the customer’s credit card data to ensure their identity.
-A payment gateway is extremely important for the merchant’s safety as it verifies that the card really belongs to a person using it, which significantly decreases the possibility for a chargeback.
+A payment gateway is extremely important for the merchant’s safety as it verifies that the card really belongs to a person using it, which significantly decreases the possibility of a chargeback.

 A high-risk merchant should choose a payment gateway that supports a 3D-secure protocol, which allows for two-factor authentication.
 Here’s how it works: a customer will first enter a card number, an expiry date, and a CVV.
 Then they will be redirected to a separate browser window to enter their permanent 3D-secure service password or a one-time password sent to their phone.
-Another good news for a high-risk merchant is that if a customer disputes this kind of a transaction as fraudulent, the liability for the chargeback will shift from a seller to a card-issuing bank.
+Another good news for a high-risk merchant is that if a customer disputes this kind of transaction as fraudulent, the liability for the chargeback will shift from a seller to a card-issuing bank.

 A card association forwards a payment request to a card-issuing bank, which in turn allows or denies the transaction.
 The results of a financial operation are then sent back to the buyer.